A Parameter-Free Two-Bit Covariance Estimator with Improved Operator Norm Error Rate: Introduction

 \subsection{Our Contributions}

 In this work, we develop a new 2-bit covariance estimator to address the above two issues.
-Our quantization procedure is an essential departure from \cite{dirksen2023tuning,dirksen2022covariance} in the sense that we use triangular dither and a 2-bit quantizer reduced from the multi-bit uniform quantizer.
-Indeed, our main estimator is built upon a new non-adaptive 2-bit estimator $\bm{\widetilde{\Sigma}}_{\tb}$ inspired by the multi-bit estimator developed in our prior work \cite{chen2022quantizing}; compared to $\bm{\widehat{\Sigma}}_{na}$, this new 2-bit estimator has comparable theoretical guarantee and numerically performs better over Gaussian samples.
-Then, we modify the proposed $\bm{\widetilde{\Sigma}}_{\tb}$ by using dithering scales varying across different entries of $\bm{X}_i$ that are {\it entirely specified} by the given data.
-This not only remove the tuning parameter but also allows for a tight operator norm error bound --- as shown by our main theorem that presents a high-probability operator norm error rate $O\big(\|\bm{\Sigma}\|_{op}\big(\sqrt{\frac{r(\bm{\Sigma})(\log d)^2}{n}}+\frac{r(\bm{\Sigma})(\log d)^2}{n}\big)\big)$, which matches Theorem \ref{lem3} for sample covariance up to (a small number of) logarithmic factors and hence closes the theoretical gap.
-We conclude this section by fixing notations and providing an overview.
+Our quantization procedure is an essential departure from \cite{dirksen2023tuning,dirksen2022covariance} in the sense that we use triangular dither and a 2-bit quantizer (see (\ref{2.15}) below) reduced from the multi-bit uniform quantizer (see (\ref{uniformquan}) below).
+Indeed, our main estimator is built upon a new non-adaptive 2-bit estimator $\bm{\widetilde{\Sigma}}_{\tb}$ inspired by the multi-bit estimator developed in our prior work \cite{chen2022quantizing}; compared to $\bm{\widehat{\Sigma}}_{na}$, our new 2-bit estimator $\bm{\widetilde{\Sigma}}_{\tb}$ has comparable theoretical guarantee and better numerical performance over Gaussian samples (see Figure \ref{fig1}).
+Then, we modify the proposed $\bm{\widetilde{\Sigma}}_{\tb}$ by using dithering scales that vary across different coordinates (i.e., entries) of $\bm{X}_i$ and are {\it entirely specified} by the given data.
+In particular, we use the largest magnitude of the $j$-th entries of all samples as the dithering scale for this coordinate; see $\lambda_{j,\min}$ in (\ref{3.1}) below.
+This not only removes the tuning parameter but also allows for a dimension-free near-optimal operator norm error bound---our main theorem presents a high-probability operator norm error rate that matches Theorem \ref{lem3} for sample covariance up to (a small number of) logarithmic factors. {While determining the dithering scales $(\lambda_{j,\min})_{j=1}^d$ needs one pass of all unquantized samples, we also discuss how to adjust our method to the online setting where the samples arise sequentially, see $\widetilde{\bm{\Sigma}}_{on}$ (which achieves the same dimension-free error rate and requires tuning a constant depending only on $K$) in Section \ref{sec6} for instance.}